uellenberg/Git-OSS-Project/README.md

 # OSS Projects

 Many projects have README fles like this.
-They ehlp to describe what the project does.
+They help to describe what the project does.

-In general, they just provide info that's helpfl to anyone new to the project.
+In general, they just provide info that's helpfull to anyone new to the project.

 Usually, they'll start off with a brief descripton of what the project is, and how to use it.